jezzsantos/automate/docs/authoring.md

 - The `--name` optionally defines a new name for the command.

+!!! example
+    Of the pattern: `automate edit update-codetemplate-command "ACommandName" --targetpath "~/anewpath/anewfilename.ext" --isoneoff false`

+    Of an element: `automate edit update-codetemplate-command "ATemplateName" --targetpath "~/anewpath/anewfilename.ext" --isoneoff false --aschildof "{AnElementName}"`

 ### Test code template commands

 !!! abstract "Concept"
     Code template commands contain a "target path" that may contain [Templating Expressions](reference.md#templating-expressions).
 Once the command has been added to a pattern, the target path can be tested with fake data to yield a test result.
 Fake data is arranged in the same structure of the pattern and values are populated in a sequential way.
 This data is then applied to the command to give a test output.
 You can export this dummy data after the test, alter it manually, and then import it back to be used in a subsequent test.

-To can test the contents of an existing code template command: `automate test codetemplate-command "<COMMANDNAME>" --aschildof {<ANEXPRESSION>}"`
+To can test the contents of an existing code template command: `automate test codetemplate-command "<COMMANDNAME>" --aschildof "{<ANEXPRESSION>}"`

 - The `COMMANDNAME` is the name of an existing command on the `--aschildof` element/collection.

 - The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are testing a command on the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.

-- The `--export-data` optionally defines the relative path to a file that will be populated with the data that was used to test the template.
+- The `--export-data` optionally defines the relative path to a file that will be populated with the data (in JSON) that was used to test the template.

 - The `--import-data` optionally defines the relative path to a file containing test data (in JSON) in the same structure as the pattern, relative to the current code template.
 Use the `--export-data` option to get a starting point to work from.

+!!! example
+    Testing with default data: `automate test codetemplate-command "ACommandName"`

+    Testing with default data, and export that data: `automate test codetemplate-command "ACommandName" --export-data "C:/projects/data/exportedtestdata.json"`

+    Testing with imported data: `automate test codetemplate-command "ACommandName" --import-data "C:/projects/data/exportedtestdata.json"`

 ### Add CLI commands